 The nursing program on the Childersburg campus is housed in the Jim Preuitt Nursing and Allied Health Building.
 Instructional facilities include a large lecture hall, a conference room, one classroom, a nursing skills laboratory, a nursing simulation lab, and a computer lab.
-A classroom, a nursing skills laboratory, and a computer lab comprise the nursing instructional facilities on the Alexander City campus.
+A classroom, a nursing skills laboratory, and a computer lab comprise the nursing instructional facilities located at the Career Tech Center on the Alexander City campus.
 General education courses are offered on the Alexander City and Childersburg campuses, as well as, at the Talladega Center and online.